 Catholic Social Services is honored to be a part of the groundbreaking partnership with major Anchorage hospitals and community and city partners who came together to work on ending homelessness.
-The new space for Medical Respite and renovations to the Caring Clinic at Brother Francis Shelter addresses healthcare among those in great need and the rising service costs for all Alaskans.
+The Medical Respite and Caring Clinic programs at Brother Francis Shelter, made possible through this partnership, addresses healthcare among those in great need and the rising service costs for all Alaskans.

 Healthcare & Homelessness Partnership: